Stripe Connect Payout Guide for Publishers

 Minimum Withdrawal Amount

-Serpverse enforces a minimum withdrawal threshold to keep transaction processing efficient.
-The current minimum is displayed on the withdrawal page.
-If your available balance is below the minimum, you will need to wait for additional order earnings to clear.
+Serpverse enforces a minimum withdrawal of $50 to keep transaction processing efficient.
+If your withdrawable balance is below $50, you will need to wait for additional order earnings to clear the 14-day hold.

 Payout Processing Times